What are Carbs & Fats and why do we need them?

 Carbohydrate consumption leads to the release of a hormone called insulin.
 Insulin release leads to the stimulation of fat storage and the inhibition of fat burning.

 This does not mean that eating sugars inherently causes fat gain.
 In fact carbs (and sugar) are almost impossible to store as fat in the human body – as mentioned above it is stored as glycogen.
-The reason that sugar seems to cause fat gain is because it tends to be easy to eat a lot of, just consider a packet of sweets and how filling they are compared to how many calories are actually in them, its an easy way to pack the calories in, just like dense fats like nuts.
+The reason that sugar seems to cause fat gain is that it tends to be easy to eat in volume, just consider a packet of sweets and how filling they are compared to how many calories are actually in them, it is an easy way to pack the calories in, just like dense fats like nuts.

 Calories are king, always.

 Why Do We Need Carbs In Our Diet?

 Carbohydrates consumed in food yield 4 calories of energy per gram.